Cupping Therapy – Function jigsaw Leicester

 Dry cupping can now be applied with a pump instead of a flame and the cups can also be moved around if lotion is applied to the area to stimulate a reduction in tension across the whole muscle, similar to this the cups can be left still and the patient can move their joints nearby to reduce fascial tension.

 Wet cupping uses a similar procedure to dry cupping but before the cups are applied, small cuts are applied to the skin then the suction sup is applied.
 This causes a vacuum to extract the blood from the skin.
 Wet cupping usually increases circulation if circulation has slowed down around an injured area.

 These techniques are great to be used alongside other manual therapies such as massage, dry needling and PNF stretching.

 Contact function jigsaw for Cupping therapy in Leicester

-At function Jigsaw Leicester, we only provide Dry cupping therapy.
+At function Jigsaw, we only provide Dry cupping therapy in Leicester.
 For more information and booking, please contact us to make an appointment.
 You can also call us on 0116 340 0255 or email us at